johannchopin/restapify/docs/README.md

 ```

 ## Route's filename
-The mocked API creation start directly with the filename.
+The mocked API creation start directly with the filename choice.

 ### Simple route
 You can create a simple route with the filename of a `json` file: